 Athletes may only receive one Tuition award in a grant year.

-Athletes who meet the eligibility criteria may obtain applications from U.S. Paralympics.
-Applications will be reviewed quarterly.
 Applications must be received by U.S. Paralympics on or before the submission deadlines below:

-Applicants will be notified no later than a month after the submission deadline.
+Applicants will be notified no later than one month after the submission deadline.
 Incomplete or late applications will be returned and the athlete will be notified he/she is ineligible for the current quarterly review.